JesseLeviHall/Current-Work/README.md

 ## Status

 The project is in early development.
+Next steps are to build forgot/reset password API, Settings Screen, and then begin testing IoT connections and building functionality.

 ## Contact